Skip to main content

 How SSO Works in Invent

-SSO in Invent is built on three pieces that work together:
+SSO in Invent is built on three concepts that work together:

 Access Policy

-Org-wide rules for which login methods (SSO, Google, email code) are allowed for users on your verified domains.
+Organization-wide rules that determine which login methods (SSO, Google, or email code) are permitted for users on your verified domains.

 Domains

-Email domains your organization has claimed and verified.
-Controls auto-join, default roles, and profile sync for users who sign up with a matching email.
+Email domains that your organization has claimed and verified.
+Domains govern auto-join, default roles, and profile sync for users whose email matches.

 Profiles

-Identity provider configurations (Okta, Entra ID, Google, etc.).
-Each profile is an OIDC connection your users can sign in through.
+Individual identity-provider configurations (Okta, Entra ID, Google, and others).
+Each profile is an OIDC connection that users can sign in through.

 Key Concepts